 NOTE – IF YOU ARE 18 YEARS OF AGE OR OLDER, IT IS REQUIRED THAT YOU COMPLETE THE U.S. SOCCER NCSI BACKGROUND CHECK WHICH IS VALID FOR 2 YEARS.

-The Grassroots – First-time Referee Course are available starting in late-July through November and staring again in January and continuing through mid-May.
+The First-time Referee Course is available starting in late-July through December and staring again in January and continuing through mid-May.
 See the listing of first-time referee licensing courses on the events page.

-A new referee is required to successfully complete both the Online module AND the In-Person session and modules to be officially licensed with U.S. Soccer as a Grassroots Referee.
+A new referee is required to successfully complete both the Online assignments AND attend the In-Person session to be officially licensed with U.S. Soccer as a Referee.

 Once you have become registered for the current year, you may find games to officiate immediately through your local assignor.
 If you are not aware of whom this individual may be, you can either contact the lead instructor of your licensing course through the communications portal within the U.S. Soccer Learning Center, go to the web site of your local club or association or go to the quick link on the home page “FIND AN ASSIGNOR” and fill out the form.
-You should receive information is several business days.

 Referee Resources & Additional Information